-Sensitive data critical to the security of the Secure Processing Block (SPB) or SE (e.g., private keys, LE/LD or content keys) is generically referred to as a Critical Security Parameter (see Section 9.5.2.6 Critical Security Parameters and D-Cinema Security Parameters).
+Sensitive data critical to the security of the Secure Processing Block (SPB) or SE (e.g., private keys, LE/LD or content keys) is generically referred to as a Critical Security Parameter (see Section 9.5.2.6.
+Critical Security Parameters and D-Cinema Security Parameters).
 CSPs and plain text content essence shall be physically protected by Secure Silicon and/or Secure Processing Blocks as described below:

 - Secure Silicon Sensitive data contained within a Secure Silicon integrated circuit (IC) can only be compromised by a physical attack on the IC.
 All type 1 and type 2 Secure Processing Blocks (SPB) shall contain a Secure Silicon IC compliant to the following requirements: - a.
-Secure Silicon integrated circuits used for Digital Cinema security applications shall meet FIPS 140-2 level 3 area five (physical security) requirements as defined for "single-chip cryptographic modules" (no other FIPS 140-2 area requirements are mandated). - b.
-SPB private keys used for device identity (see Section 9.5.1 Digital Certificates) shall not exist outside of the Secure Silicon IC.
+Secure integrated circuits used for Digital Cinema security applications shall meet FIPS 140-2 or 140-3 level 3 "Physical Security" area requirements as defined for "single-chip cryptographic modules".
+(No other FIPS area requirements are mandated.) - b.
+SPB private keys used for device identity (see Section 9.5.1.
+Digital Certificates) shall not exist outside of the Secure Silicon IC.
 For purposes of clarity, this means that (1) private keys (whether encrypted or not) shall not be moved or copied from Secure Silicon, and (2) the CipherValue element(s) of the KDM's AuthenticatedPrivate element shall be decrypted by and within the Secure Silicon IC. - c.
 Decrypted (plain text) content keys may be moved from the Secure Silicon IC for purposes of decrypting essence during playout only.
-They shall at all other times be contained within the Secure Silicon IC, or be stored off-chip in an encrypted fashion per the requirements of Section 9.7.4 Protection of Content Keys - Secure Processing Block (SPB) Hardware Module Sensitive data will only be exposed by penetration of a physical barrier, which surrounds the electronics. - a.
+They shall at all other times be contained within the Secure Silicon IC, or be stored off-chip in an encrypted fashion per the requirements of Section 9.7.4.
+Protection of Content Keys. - Secure Processing Block (SPB) Hardware Module Sensitive data will only be exposed by penetration of a physical barrier, which surrounds the electronics.

+- a.
 All Secure Processing Block (SPB) module designs shall implement hardware module perimeter protection that prevents access to internal circuitry and detects opening of the module perimeter.
 Further protection of keys and clear text content should use techniques such as burying sensitive traces, applying tamper resistant integrated circuit coverings, and tamper responsive circuitry.
-Detailed SPB type 1 and SPB type 2 physical protection requirements are defined below in Section 9.5.2.4 Specific Requirements for Type 2 Secure Processing Blocks and Section 9.5.2.5 FIPS 140-2 Requirements for Type 1 Secure Processing
+Detailed SPB type 1 and SPB type 2 physical protection requirements are defined below in Section 9.5.2.4.
+Specific Requirements for Type 2 Secure Processing Blocks and Section 9.5.2.5.
+FIPS 140-2 Requirements for Type 1 Secure Processing Blocks. - Software Protection implemented in software can be compromised through modifications to the software, inspection of memory, or monitoring of bus signals. - a.
+Software protection methods shall not be used to protect Critical Security Parameter or content essence.